melecajou/conanserverstatus/README.md

 ## Features

 - **Multi-Server Monitoring**: Tracks multiple servers simultaneously, each with its own configuration.
+- **Consolidated Cluster Status**: Optionally consolidates the status of all servers into a single channel, providing a unified view of online players and aggregated system statistics.
 - **Efficient Live Status**: Displays an auto-updating list of online players, including their in-game level and total playtime.
 This process is highly optimized, using asynchronous, non-blocking database queries to ensure minimal performance impact.
 - **Robust Playtime Rewards**: A per-server reward system with tiered VIP levels.
 The system is resilient, featuring a retry mechanism for reward delivery to handle temporary RCON connection issues.
 - **Player Registration and Account Linking**: A streamlined process for players to link their in-game character to their Discord account using a `/register` command and an in-game code.
 This enables personalized features and rewards.